Infineon/mtb-example-psoc-edge-ml-deepcraft-deploy-ready-model/README.md

 > **Notes:**
 - IAR is not supported by the TensorFlow Lite for Microcontrollers (TFLM) library
 - This code example fails to build in RELEASE mode with the GCC_ARM toolchain v14.2.1 as it does not recognize some of the Helium instructions of the CMSIS-DSP library.
 This issue is not present in the ARM&reg; Compiler for Embedded (armclang)
-- In this version of the CE, `FALLDETECTION_MODEL` is supported only in GCC_ARM toolchain v14.2.1

 ## Supported kits (make variable 'TARGET')